dunndealpro/project-1-Blackjack/README.md

 https://dunndealpro.github.io/project-1-Blackjack/

 ## Object of the Game
-- player is trying to beat the dealer by getting a count as close to 21 without going over 21
+- Player is trying to beat the dealer by getting a count as close to 21 without going over 21

 ## Card Values
 - Aces are worth either 1 or 11, player choses its value
 - Facecards(Kings, Queens, Jacks) are worth 10.
-- all other cards are worth their number(ie 3 of spades = 3)
+- All other cards are worth their number(ie 3 of spades = 3)

 ## Rules
 - Betting happens before the deal